 We specialize in:

-- Custom flexible PCB design and fabrication
+- Custom flexible PCB design and fabrication tailored to application requirements

-- Proper bend radius and flex ratio engineering
+- Proper bend radius and flex ratio engineering for long-term durability

-- IPC-compliant design, manufacturing, and testing
+- IPC-compliant design, manufacturing, and testing processes

-- Reliable turnaround times with transparent communication
+- Reliable turnaround times supported by clear communication

 EEAT-BASED & SEARCH-DRIVEN

-Flexible PCBs use polymer substrates that allow bending and folding, while rigid PCBs use fiberglass materials and cannot flex.
+flex-printed PCBs use polymer substrates that allow bending and folding, while rigid PCBs use fiberglass materials and cannot flex.

 Yes.
 Polyimide-based flex PCBs perform well in high-temperature and harsh environments.